avnlearn/avnlearn/markdown/programming language/swift/README.md

-Sure!
-Here’s an in-depth tutorial on Swift programming, covering the basics to more advanced concepts.
-This tutorial will be structured in sections for clarity.

 ### 1. Introduction to Swift

 Swift is a powerful and intuitive programming language developed by Apple for iOS, macOS, watchOS, and tvOS app development.
 It is designed to be easy to use and is known for its performance and safety.